irfanahmed0019/python-list-operations-lab/README.md

 python main.py
 ```

-## Example
+## Example Output

-The program generates student names using Faker and marks using NumPy:
+The program generates six fake student names and a NumPy array of marks, then performs different list operations step by step.

+Example setup:

 ```python
 import numpy as np